vtex-apps/release-notes/docs/2019-week-38/toast-css-handle.md

 ---
-title: New CSS Handle for Toast component
+title: New Toast component CSS Handle
 description: "Customize the Toast component with a different style from the rest of the store thanks to its new CSS handle."
 date: "09/26/2019"
 git: “https://github.com/vtex-apps/release-notes/blob/master/docs/2019-week-38/toast-component-redirect.md”
 ---

-# Toast CSS Handle
+# New Toast component CSS Handle

 The Toast component just received a new CSS handle, namely the `vtex-toast-container`.